Fish for Nutrition

-A broad-based campaign has reached over 175,000 people in Kismayo, informing them about the benefits of eating fish.
+A broad-based campaign has reached about 459,000 people in Kismayo, informing them about the benefits of eating fish.

 - Health care facilities have added new information on fish to their advisory materials.

-- School-based nutritional campaigns have reached more than 9,000 pupils, teachers and parents – fish is now a regular feature in their lunches.
+- School-based campaigns on nutrition and media have reached more than 30,000 pupils, teachers and parents – fish is now a regular feature in their lunches.

-- 200 women have been trained in processing and preparing fish, and three quarters of them now include fish in their family’s diet.
-In addition, around 130 women have taken part in a commercial training scheme and a microfinancing programme.
-This has enabled 65 per cent of them to set up their own company or expand their existing one.
+- 440 women have been trained in processing and preparing fish, 90 per cent of them now include fish in their family’s diet.
+In addition, around 260 women have taken part in a commercial training scheme and a microfinancing programme.
+This has enabled them to set up their own company or expand their existing one.

 - 150 fisherwomen, fishermen and fishmongers have been trained in the effective use of cold chains, hygienic fish handling and fish processing.